intel-iot-devkit/intel-iot-gateway/Getting Started With Node-Red and Z-Wave/README.md

 Assumptions
 ===========

--   Intel Internet of Things Gateway is running the WindRiver Intelligent Device Platform (IDP) version 3.0 or above
+-   Intel Internet of Things Gateway is running version 3.1 or above

+-   Node.js is installed on the Intel IoT Gateway (installed by default)

 -   Z-Wave controller is plugged in to a USB port on the Intel IoT Gateway

--   Node.js is installed on the Intel IoT Gateway
+-	Z-Wave package is installed from the Intel IoT Gateway Developer Hub Interface.
+You can install these packages by clicking on Packages and then Add Packages from the Intel IoT Gateway Developer Hub interface.
+The Z-Wave package includes:

--   OpenZWave library and headers are installed on the Intel IoT Gateway
+	-   OpenZWave library and headers

--   Node.js add-on node-openzwave-shared is installed on the Intel IoT Gateway
+	-   Node.js add-on node-openzwave-shared

--   Node-red node node-red-contrib-openzwave is installed on the Intel IoT Gateway
+	-   Node-red node node-red-contrib-openzwave

--   Node-Red is installed on the Intel IoT Gateway and is running
+-   Node-Red is installed on the Intel IoT Gateway and is running (installed by default)

 Setting up a Z-Wave Network
 ===========================